spitefulgod/SQLConnector/README.md

 The object class is constructed in such a way that it can be returned, as is, from a webservice and will be converted to XML or JSON without additional changes.

-The stored procedure RETURN result is passed back as a ref int, this can be used for error checking (See below)
+The stored procedure RETURN result is passed back as a ref int, this can be used for error checking (See below) and is optional in all instances.

 ##Usage
 Connect to a database stored as a connection string, return the table as an object for passing back from a webservice as JSON